cara-tm/pat_article_social/help.md

 >
 >    **description**: String (optional).
 Short description of the page (200 characters maximum).
 Default: page title.
 >
 >    **lenght**: Integer (optional).
-As recommanded by several Social Networks, limit the lenght (in characters) for the "description" attribute.
-Don't cut words, add hyphens after the last word found just before a space in the characters limit.
+As recommanded by several Social Networks, limits the lenght (in characters) for the "description" attribute.
+Don't cut words, add hyphens after the last word found just before a space within the characters limit.
 Default: 200.

 ##2.° In an article form (individual articles)